rillonline/writing/signs-and-wonders.md

 her house when Peter arrives, her own marital status is unknown.
 This suggests Tabitha is a woman of independent means.
 She is able to perform good works especially providing clothing for widows and their families.

+In the
-In the previous chapter of Acts, after baptizing the Ethiopian eunuch on the Gaza road, "Philip found himself at
+previous chapter of Acts, after baptizing the Ethiopian eunuch on the Gaza road, "Philip found himself at
 Azotus, and as he was passing through the region, he proclaimed the good news to all the towns until he came to
 Caesarea."
 (Acts 8:40 NRSV)

-I wondered just how far a walk that was so I typed into a search engine on my phone: How far is it from Azotus to Caesarea.
+I wondered just how far a walk that was so I typed into a search engine:
+ How far is it from Azotus
+to Caesarea.
 I expected to find a series of biblically focused websites which would give me the info.
 No. The answer was there on my screen: 60 miles from Ashdod to Caesarea.
 Temperature: 67 degrees Farenheit.
 Traffic is light.
 I have no idea if traffic was light when Philip worked his way up the coast.
 I do know Ashdod is the present day name of Azotus.